-In August 2002 amendments came into effect to the Environmental Planning and Assessment Act 1979 and the Rural Fires Act 1997to improve protection of people property and the environment from bushfires.
+In August 2002 amendments came into effect to the Environmental Planning and Assessment Act 1979 and the Rural Fires Act 1997 (RF Act) to improve protection of people, property and the environment from bushfires.

 Councils are required to map bushfire prone lands within their local government areas with consultation with the Commissioner of the NSW Rural Fire Service.